-Christopher Vassallo is Director of Strategic Partnerships and a Senior Financial Planner at RTD Financial.
-Chris ensures clients are partnered with the right advisor and that all advisors maintain proper capacity to serve clients at their fullest potential.
-Chris specializes in working with business owners, young families, multi-generational wealth, and those nearing or in retirement.
-He helps clients prioritize their goals and values, organize their financial life and create an actionable plan for their vision of the future.
-Through a collaborative approach, Chris helps clients consider both financial and non-financial implications when navigating challenges, opportunities and critical life transitions.
+Christopher Vassallo is Vice President of Client Development and a Senior Financial Planner at RTD Financial.
+Chris ensures clients are partnered with the right advisor and that all advisors maintain the proper capacity to serve clients at their fullest potential.
+Chris specializes in working with physicians, business owners, young families, multi-generational wealth, and those nearing or in retirement.
+He helps clients prioritize their goals and values, organize their financial life, and create an actionable plan for their vision of the future.
+Through a collaborative approach, Chris helps clients consider both financial and non-financial implications when navigating challenges, opportunities, and critical life transitions.
 Chris’ goal is for clients to be confident and clear about their present and future.

-Even as a child, Chris always wanted and needed to understand “the how and why” behind just about everything.
-As a planner and advisor, this is an insight he brings to his clients.
+Chris has always strived to understand “the how and why” behind just about everything.
+This is an approach he shares with his clients.
 Passionate about education, Chris believes when clients understand “the how and why” behind various recommendations, they’re empowered to make the best decisions.
-Chris is proud to have brought this same philosophy to the classroom as an adjunct professor at his alma mater, Temple University.
+Chris is proud to have brought this same philosophy to the classroom for the seven years that he served as an adjunct professor at his alma mater, Temple University.

-Chris’ career at RTD started over ten years ago as an intern.
-Since then, he has gained experience enhancing the firm’s operations, building and rebalancing portfolios, cultivating valuable partnerships, and helping a variety of clients.
-Chris is an equity shareholder and actively involved in RTD’s leadership, serving as Chair of the Strategic Partnership Committee and a member of the Strategic Project, Governance and Personal Wealth Management committees.
+Chris has been with RTD for about 15 years and has served in various capacities.
+He has gained experience enhancing the firm’s operations, building and rebalancing portfolios, cultivating valuable partnerships, and helping a variety of clients.
+Chris is an equity shareholder and actively involved in RTD’s leadership.
 Chris also speaks at professional conferences and events, and authors educational content on various financial planning topics.

 Getting to know Chris